LTXland/LTX/wiki/raptor.md

 ### Overview

-The Raptor engine is a full-flow staged-combustion engine built by SpaceX for the <a href="/wiki/starship">Starship launch system</a>.
+The Raptor engine is a full-flow staged-combustion engine built by SpaceX for the <a href="/wiki/starship">Starship</a>.
+The first version of Raptor, or Raptor 1, had a thrust of around 150 tons, while Raptor 2, has a thrust of 230 to 250 tons, while at the same time reducing the cost of production and complexity of the design.
+Each version has of Raptor has 3 variants, Raptor Center, Raptor Boost, and Raptor Vacuum.

 <br/>